hyintell/COOM/README.md

-## Task Sequences for CL
+## Task Sequences for Continual Learning
-There are two lengths of Continual Learning task sequences in our benchmark: the primary 8 task sequence, and a shorter 4 task version, which is comprised of the 2<sup>nd</sup> half of the original one.
-The task sequences are further distinguished by the altering type: cross-domain and cross-objective.
+There are three lengths of Continual Learning task sequences in our benchmark:
+1) 8-task sequences act as the core of the benchmark
+2) 4-task sequences are comprised of the 2<sup>nd</sup> half of the main sequence
+3) 16-task sequences concatenate two core sequences

+We further distinguish between two sequence types: `Cross-Domain` and `Cross-Objective`.

 ### Cross-Domain
 In the cross-domain setting, the agent is sequentially trained on modified versions of the same ViZDoom scenario.